GamerBloxi/GamerBloxBot-Server/README.md

 ⚜️ At the moment, the bot is on version 7.4v.

+➡️ In version 7.5v, the English version of "AI LEARNING" will be added. (only for early versions!)

 ✅ This bot can use most commands without taking into account mathematical and systematic knowledge.